Exact quasi-periodic solutions to the sine(sinh)-Gordon equations: The method for computation and analysis: Integrable systems on coadjoint orbits of a loop group

 The action of $\widetilde{G}_+$ splits $\M_N$ into orbits

 An initial point $\Lmatr^{\text{in}}$ belongs to the Weyl chamber of $\widetilde{G}_+$, and is represented by a diagonal matrix, that is, spanned by $H^{\ast}_{2m}$, $m = 0$, \ldots, $N$.
-Orbits are of dimension $2N$, and serve as phase spaces of hamiltonian systems.
+Orbits have dimension $2N$ and serve as the phase spaces for Hamiltonian systems.